 Wondering how to go back to graduate school and keep your day job?
 If you’ve been out of college for a while, heading back to school — while maintaining your work-life balance and your sanity — might seem daunting.
-But it can be done.
+But even as a working professional, it can be done.
+Here are some tips to get you started:

 1. FOCUS ON FIT

 Be realistic about what kind of program will fit your educational goals and your lifestyle needs.
-Ask yourself:
+Some questions you may want to ask yourself:

 - When are classes held?
-Does the program cater to working professionals and offer classes in the evenings, on weekends or asynchronously?
+Does the program offer classes in the evenings, on weekends or asynchronously?
 Or will there be daytime commitments that you’ll have to juggle with your work schedule?

-Note that some programs will make exceptions, especially if they place an emphasis on student diversity.
-You can always ask the program’s adviser to see if it’s possible to adjust the curriculum to better fit your schedule.
+Note that some programs may make exceptions, so consider asking the program’s adviser if there are options to adjust the curriculum to better fit your schedule.

 2. DO YOUR RESEARCH

-Don’t just explore a program’s website.
-Before you make this big life decision, dig deeper by talking to program advisers, faculty, current students and alumni.
-Some questions you might look for answers to include:
+Consider going beyond a program’s website.
+Before you make this big life decision, it may be a good idea to dig deeper and talk to program advisers, faculty, current students or alumni.
+Some questions you might look to answer:

 - Who attends?
 Is the program targeted at early or mid-career professionals?
-How many of the students work part- or full-time?
+How many students work part- or full-time?

 - What will I get out of it?
 Find out where alumni are working and what kinds of learning outcomes are typical for the program.